mariabeatrizsilva/mariabeatrizsilva.github.io/_pages/about.md

 _Silva, C., Piadyk, Y., Rulff, J., Panozzo, D., **Silva, M.B.**, et al._(2024).
 PaleoScan: Low-Cost Easy-to-use High-Volume Fossil Scanning.
 In *Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems* (pp. 1-16).

-## Beyond Research
+## Teaching & Mentorship

-I'm committed to expanding access to computer science education.
 As an Education Fellow for Emerging Leaders in Technology and Engineering (ELiTE), I taught C++ and Arduino programming to high school students from underrepresented backgrounds.
-I continue to mentor several former students as they transition into college, recently advising a student conducting summer research at MIT on computer graphics.
+I continue to mentor former students as they navigate their academic paths—one mentee recently completed computer graphics research at a summer program at MIT, and I've advised others as they navigate college.

-My goal is to become a researcher who doesn't just push the technical state-of-the-art, but fundamentally reshapes who gets to participate in and benefit from technological innovation.
-I want to create graphics systems that are designed with deep consideration for human perception and the diverse needs of actual users.
+As someone who has benefitted greatly from mentorship myself, particularly through programs like Google CSRMP and the MLT Career Preparation Program, I'd like to thank all of my previous mentors for their support.

 ---